MattSini912/mschat/README.md

 ## How to start a server
 1. open your server
 2. insert your private IP:
-    - from the command prompt type `ipconfig`, your private IP should be something like 192.168.1.5
+    - from the command prompt type `ipconfig`, your private IP should be something like 192.168.1.5, this adress can be used for connecting computers in your network
     - type 127.0.0.1 if you are using a service like [ngrok](https://ngrok.com/) or you want to connect only from your machine (e.g. for testing or management)

+> TIP: to access your server from the internet you may need to change your router's settings.

+> NOTE: sharing your public IP adress on the internet is not (generally) a good idea, it's recommended to use a [DNS server](https://www.duckdns.org/).

 ```
 Enter your private IP (default = 127.0.0.1) -> 192.168.1.5
 Server started!
 Your public IP is: 123.45.67.89:55555